I-Ying-Tsai/Autonomous-Vision-Language-UI-Agent/README.md

 ### ActionNode

-1. Check `MemoryManager` for cached coordinates.
+1. Check `MemoryManager` for a stored target coordinate.
-2. Execute immediately when a valid cache entry exists.
+2. Execute immediately when a valid memory entry exists.
-3. Run visual grounding when no valid cache entry is available.
+3. Run visual grounding when no valid memory entry is available.
 4. Capture the post-action frame.
 5. Calculate the visual difference ratio `Delta`.